 Patrick Carroll served as judge of the Lakewood Municipal Court for almost 32 years and is currently serving by assignment by the Ohio Supreme Court.
-Prior to taking the bench, Judge Carroll served as an assistant prosecuting attorney for Cuyahoga County, Civil Division, from 1979 to 1984 and in private practice until 1990.
-Judge Carroll served as a law clerk for Hon.
-John V. Corrigan at the 8th District Court of Appeals.
-From 1981 to 1990 Judge Carroll was an adjunct faculty member for the Cleveland State Law School.
-He received his J.D. from Cleveland State College of Law, serving as the Research Editor for the law review.
-He has written several reported decisions and legal articles, most recently, The inequity of third part bail practices, 53 Loyola Univ.
+Prior to taking the bench, from 1979 to 1984 Judge Carroll served as an Assistant Prosecuting Attorney for the Cuyahoga County Civil Division and in private practice until 1990.
+Judge Carroll served as a Law Clerk for Hon.
+John V. Corrigan at the Eighth District Court of Appeals.
+From 1981 to 1990 Judge Carroll was an Adjunct Faculty Member for the CSU College of Law.
+He received his J.D. from Cleveland State College of Law, serving as the Research Editor for the Cleveland State Law Review.
+He has written several reported decisions and legal articles, most recently, The Inequity of Third Part Bail Practices, 53 Loyola Univ.
 Chicago Law Journal, 153 (2022).
-Judge Carroll is co-chair of the Editorial Board of the Ohio Jury Instructions Committee for the Ohio Judicial Conference, education chair for the Association of Municipal/County Court Judges of Ohio, a past member of the Supreme Court of Ohio Continuing Legal Education Commission and Judicial College Board of Trustees, and the Board of Trustees of the Cleveland Metropolitan Bar Association.
-Judge Carroll is a life member of the Eighth District Judicial Conference, a two-time recipient of the President’s Award from the Association of Municipal/County Judges of Ohio, National Council on Alcoholism and Drug Dependence Bronze Key Award,. and a faculty member for the Judicial College.
+Judge Carroll is Co-Chair of the Editorial Board of the Ohio Jury Instructions Committee for the Ohio Judicial Conference, the Education Chair for the Association of Municipal/County Court Judges of Ohio, a past Member of the Supreme Court of Ohio Continuing Legal Education Commission, and a member of the Judicial College’s and Cleveland Metropolitan Bar Association’s Board of Trustees.
+Judge Carroll is a life member of the Eighth District Judicial Conference, a two-time recipient of the President’s Award from the Association of Municipal/County Judges of Ohio, a winner of the Bronze Key Award from the National Council on Alcoholism and Drug Dependence, and a faculty member for the Judicial College.

 Firm Vice Chair, Calfee, Halter & Griswold LLP